segeljakt/MasterThesis/docs/report/README.md

 * ***What are the existing solutions?***

 Our approach to optimizing Flink draws inspiration from Flare which is a back-end to Spark [@Flare].
 Flare bypasses Spark's inefficient abstraction layers by 1.
 Compiling queries to native code, 2.
 Replacing parts of the Spark runtime, and by 3.
 Extending the scope of optimizations and code generation to UDFs.
 Flare is built on top of Delite, a compiler framework for high performance DSLs, and LMS, a generative programming technique.
+When applying Flare, Spark's query performance improves significantly and becomes equivalent to HyPer, which is one of the fastest SQL engines.

+Weld is a framework

 ## Delimitations